lambdaJasonYang/lambdaJasonYang.github.io/posts/2021-03-23-QuickReact2.markdown

 ```

 Initializing a json "optionVar" but initialization depends on a sideeffect function.
-We expect data to output clean data but the "SideEffectFunc" already touched and corrupted our data.
+We expect data to output clean data but the "SideEffectFunc" corrupted our data.
-**Server side on our console it looks like clean data BUT WHEN RENDERED USING chrome inspect we see data is actually modified**
+**Server side on our terminal outputs misleading clean data BUT WHEN RENDERED USING chrome inspect we see that the data is actually modified**

 * DO NOT USE STATEFUL VARIABLES OR SIDE EFFECTS IN localenv
 * DO NOT MODIFY THE "props" IN localenv